liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 and look for the Liferay Maven plugin to be registered on the POM effective model for WAR type packages.
 If no Liferay Maven plugin is configured on the effective POM for the project, the project configuration will not continue.
-If the plugin has been configured, the following settings must be specified:
+If the plugin has been configured, there are a list of key properties that must be specified, which you can reference in the next section titled *Using a Parent Plugin Project*.

-- *plugin.type*
-- *liferay.version*
-- *liferay.maven.plugin.version*
-- *auto.deploy.dir*
-- *app.server.deploy.dir*
-- *app.server.lib.global.dir*
-- *app.server.portal.dir*

-There are various ways to satisfy these properties-- in the Maven profile (recommended), in the `pom.xml` directly, or in the parent POM.
+There are various ways to satisfy these properties-- the Maven profile in the User or Global `settings.xml` file (recommended), in the parent `pom.xml`, or in the `pom.xml` directly.
+You can think of these choices as a hierarchy for how your Maven plugins receive their properties.

+*Global* `settings.xml`: provides configuration for all plugins belonging to all users on a machine.
+This file resides in the `${MAVEN_HOME}/conf/settings.xml` directory.

+*User* `settings.xml`: provides configuration for all plugins belonging to a single user on a machine.
+This file resides in the `${USER_HOME}/.m2/settings.xml` directory.

+*Parent* `pom.xml`: provides configuration for all modules in the parent project.

+`pom.xml`: provides configuration for the single plugin project.

+Note that if a profile is active from your `settings.xml`, its values will override your properties in a POM.
+If you'd like to specify the properties in a POM, navigate to the next section for more details.

 Here's an example of what a Maven profile looks like inside the `settings.xml` file.

 	<profiles>
 		<profile>